Evidence-Based

 There is strong research evidence to suggest that sessions need to take place either weekly or fortnightly during the first phase of the main application.
 Longer gaps between sessions reduce the efficacy of the therapy.

-About half into therapy, we will "phase out" our work by having longer breaks between sessions in order for you to test out what you have learned and discovered, and prepare for the end of therapy.
+About half into therapy, we will "phase out" our programme by having longer breaks between sessions in order for you to test out what you have learned and discovered, and prepare for the end of therapy.

 Duration of Sessions